MLortki/ADA2018-Project-Quality-of-Space-AMG/README.md

 # Research questions
 A list of research questions you would like to address during the project.

-- How to model quality of space on a postal code level in Switzerland
-- Correlation of quality of life (as defined by green ares, density, number of cafes/restaurants etc.) with insurance data
-- Identification of predictors of quality of space
+- Identification of the most relevant indicators of quality of life in Zurich: building density, crime rate, mobility, green space density.
-- Distribution of quality of life and modelling to identify differences between Switzerland’s largest cities
+- Which are the indicators of quality of life that can be best predicted by the insurance data?
-- Observation of socio-economic patterns or urban trends in case of their existence (in our dataset)
+- Observation of socio-economic patterns or urban trends in Zurich.
-- Comparison of existing aggregated and our course-grained analysis results.
-Did we discover relevant patterns/behaviour that were lost in aggregation or are results consistent with previous research?

 # Dataset